frenchypeanut/rockside/more-about-consortium.md

 A consortium on Ethereum provides a voting mechanism which gives the possibility to add or remove new validators.
 During the vote, each validator can specify an account they want to add to the consortium.
 If half of the validators vote for the same account, this one is added to the validator set.
 You can execute voting commands directly on your Rockside slave validator node instances, via command line.
 It will be soon integrated to Rockside’s user interface !

-### Which consensus are currently available within Rockside, in order to create consortiums ?

-PoA (Proof of Authority) is the only consensus algorithm supported for the moment.

 ### I don’t want to use Rockside anymore but I want to keep my consortium network up and running, is it possible ?

 Of course, you can uninstall Rockside and keep your nodes up and running.
 You can also export files relative to your consortium and launch it with any compatible Ethereum client.

-### Does Rockside have access to my private keys ?

-Keys are stored in your own rockside slave instance, they are never exposed to the outside world, neither to rockside engine.

-### How can I get ether to use on my consortium?

-When your consortium is in setup phase, before you start it, you can define a prefunded account.
-This account will receive a large amount of ether when the consortium is in place.

-### How can I connect to my consortium using metamask ?

-You have to paste the RPC URL of your consortium node in the Custom RPC URL of Metamask and voilà !